Brinkslu991/while-loops-starter/while-loops-quick-guide.md

     print(user_input)
 ```

 Here, we're iterating (looping) until the user enters "quit".
-The loop continues as long as the user's input is not the word "quit".
+The loop runs as long as the user's input is not the word "quit".

 ### **Flag Variables & While Loops**